 The modern market of solar modules mainly offers products of three main types: silicon (single-crystal mono-Si and multicrystalline poly-Si) and thin-film.
 Last type is not very popular for electricity production at industrial scales (despite the fact that the thin film has some advantages, its productivity is considerable lower compared to silicon-based modules).
 So, a choice of solar panels is actually the choice between two most popular technologies of their production: monocrystalline or polycrystalline silicon.

-It is commonly believed that mono-Si samples of solar modules have several advantages over their polycrystalline (multicrystalline) counterparts, but also differ in cost:
+It is commonly believed that mono-Si solar modules have several advantages over their polycrystalline (multicrystalline) counterparts, but also differ in cost:

 The last fact, perhaps the most certain, is that the price of mono-Si modules is really higher than their counterparts, but made using polycrystalline technology.
 But it is much more important to know which particular panels – monocrystalline or polycrystalline – have a better price / performance ratio.
 In addition, it is important to consider how much space you can save if you replace poly-Si panels with mono-Si in the design documentation.